'British Government Has Been Misleading People', Activist Comments on Returning Chagos Islands

 The Chagos Archipelago, originally part of the British colony of Mauritius, was seized by Britain in the 19th century.
 Despite Mauritius gaining independence in 1968, the archipelago was not fully returned.
 Instead, the largest island, Diego Garcia, was designated for a joint US-British military base.

-The UK's decision to grant full sovereignty to Mauritius has been passed through the International Court of Justice, Louis Olivier Bancoult, President of the Chagos Refugees Group, main organization based in Mauritius representing the Chagossian community, told Sputnik Africa.
+The UK's decision to grant full sovereignty to Mauritius has been passed through the International Court of Justice, Louis Olivier Bancoult, President of the Chagos Refugees Group, the main organization based in Mauritius representing the Chagossian community, told Sputnik Africa.

 Bancoult emphasized that the UK's actions violated the UN Charter and led to years of injustice for the Chagossian community.